hsandid/SmartIrrigationSystem/docs/docs/Meetings-Overview/Meeting-23thJune.md

 - Power supply solutions to make the Rasp.
 Pi portable using external batteries and solar power.
 - Requirements of the LoRa interface, especially when connected with a Raspberry-Pi.

-### Meeting Questions
+## Post-Meeting

-- Meeting with agriculture experts ?
+- Add a history/logs page to the web interface
-- Obtaining the LoRa interface ?
+- Add a scheduling page on the web interface
-- Might have to borrow some tools/parts from the FEA labs.
-How can I contact them & reach them ?
-Do I need special access ?
+- Set-up an alternative to host documentations related to the *Smart Irrigation Controller*